Demadex Side Effects

 Generic Name: torsemide

-Note: This document contains side effect information about torsemide.
-Some of the dosage forms listed on this page may not apply to the brand name Demadex.
+Note: This page contains information about the side effects of torsemide.
+Some of the dosage forms included on this document may not apply to the brand name Demadex.

-Some side effects of Demadex may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Demadex may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to torsemide: oral tablet

 In addition to its needed effects, some unwanted effects may be caused by torsemide (the active ingredient contained in Demadex).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking torsemide, check with your doctor or nurse as soon as possible:Less common

 - mood changes